Can pugs swim?

 Floating toys may also offer your dog reassurance while submerged in a pool.

-Toys that are big enough can be used as islands that your pug can swim to and use to rest if it finds itself running out of steam and too far away from the pool edges to get to quickly enough.
+Toys that are big enough can be used as islands that your pug can swim to and use to rest if it runs out of steam and is too far away from the pool edges to get to quickly enough.

-The most important part of getting a pug used to the water is your support.
+Your support is the most important part of getting a pug used to the water.

-As a doggy parent, your pup looks to you for guidance and love.
+Your pup looks to you for guidance and love as a doggy parent.
 A pug should never be near open water unattended.

 The best way to adjust a pug to water is to enter yourself while holding it.
 Take your time to let your pug slowly adapt to the novel sensation of being submerged.

 If, at any point, it starts to panic, let it back onshore to observe you in the water from a safe distance.
 Once it sees you playing, your pug will want to join in the fun!